0x5279/Basic-Audio-Synthesis/README.md

 The code in main.cpp is only for testing purposes, and can be removed.
 Only the contents of the wav directory are needed for the lib to function.

-IMPORTANT: Currently, you will probably get unexpected behavior if you change the default waveformat.bit_depth of 16.
-I'm working on a fix to this.

 There are 4 different datatypes in wave.h:

 wave: